scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

    :label:`readtimes`

-Text Extensions for Pandas also supports reading files in the text-based formats known as CoNLL and CoNLL-U.  Many benchmark data sets for natural language processing are released in these formats.
-Text Extensions for Pandas can convert these files into DataFrames with one line per token, using our span extension type to store the location of token and the location of the token's containing sentence.
+Text Extensions for Pandas also supports reading files in the text-based formats known as CoNLL and CoNLL-U.  Many benchmark datasets for NLP are released in these formats.
+Text Extensions for Pandas can convert these files into DataFrames with one line per token, using our span extension type to store the location of a given token and the location of the sentence that contains the token.

 Spanner Algebra
 ---------------

-In addition to representing span data, NLP applications need to filter, transform, and aggregate this data, often in ways that are unique to natural language processing.
+In addition to representing span data, NLP applications need to filter, transform, and aggregate this data, often in ways that are unique to NLP.

 The *document spanners* formalism :cite:`10.1145/2699442` extends the relational algebra with additional operations to cover a wide gamut of